craftercms/docs/source/reference/modules/engine/configuration.rst

       - Allows you to configure request filtering
     * - :ref:`engine-forwarded-headers`
       - Allows you to configure forwarded headers
+    * - :ref:`engine-policy-headers`
+      - Allows you to configure policy headers
     * - Search Timeouts
       - Allows you to configure the search client connection timeout, socket timeout and number of threads
     * - :ref:`engine-content-length-headers`